Malayalam Actor Ranjith 'rethinks' On Being Left Candidate

-Kozhikode (Kerala), March 1 (IANS) Hugely popular Malayalam film personality, Ranjith, a winner of three national and five Kerala film awards, is again rethinking on contesting the upcoming Kerala Assembly election as a candidate of the CPI(M)-led Left Democratic Front from his home town after initially agreeing.
+Kozhikode (Kerala), March 1: Hugely popular Malayalam film personality, Ranjith, a winner of three National and five Kerala film awards, is again rethinking on contesting the upcoming Kerala Assembly election as a candidate of the CPI(M)-led Left Democratic Front from his home town after initially agreeing.

 A source close to Ranjith revealed that initially he was ready, but the series of scams and the subsequent protests have made him think again.